 In each Block the student's progress is guided and evaluated by a tutor appointed by the Fire Academy.
-The tutor stays in touch by telephone or in writing, evaluates block projects and informs the Academy when the student is ready to write the Block test.
+The tutor stays in touch by telephone or in writing, evaluates Block Projects and informs the Academy when the student is ready to write the Block exam.